 Our story begins with a beautiful apricot lady named Gracie.
 We have always loved large dogs and were intrigued with the St. Bernard personality but we didn't want to deal with all the hair in the Central Texas heat.
 We started doing some research and loved what we had read about mastiffs, however, we thought they might be too big!
 We knew we wanted to adopt an older dog and searched the Mastiff Rescue pages and came across a girl that just seemed perfect for our situation.
 She was an older girl, only 100lbs and was being fostered in the same city as we lived.
 The minute we saw her picture and read her bio, we knew she was ours and within an hour, our application had been faxed to the rescue coordinator.
 Gracie was everything we wanted in a dog: sweet, loving and laid back.
 Unfortunately, she wasn't the healthiest nor was she friendly with other dogs.
 Her foster parents told us we shouldn't have another dog while Gracie was with us, as she wouldn't get along with them.
 That was ok, because we only wanted one dog... or so we thought!

 A few months after we got Gracie, we decided to start fostering mastiffs.
 Our first foster, Murphy, ended up being a keeper.
 I fell in love with him instantly and he is the best boy ever.
-After a very slow introduction, Gracie and Murphy ended up being best friends and the best of dogs.
-For the next few years, we did a lot of rescue work - fostering, evaluations, home visits, etc. - but there was never a dog that we thought we wanted to keep.
-Two was the perfect number and we loved our pair.
-But Gracie was getting older and Murphy grew dependent on her.
-If she went to the vet or was out of the house for some reason, he stopped eating and got very nervous.
-We knew that losing Gracie would be very hard on him and we decided that we needed to get him a new friend.
+We fostered quite a bit and as Gracie started getting older, we thought we needed to get another mastiff.
 With the amount of money we were spending on Gracie's medical issues and dealing with her and Murphy's behavior problems, we decided we wanted a pup from a reputable breeder - one that we could raise ourselves.

 Our dogs are family and we believe in trying to produce the most well-adjusted, healthy Mastiffs that fit the standard as closely as possible.
 Our dogs are pets first and we love taking them out and doing obedience work with them.
 Our dogs have dabbled in Rally, Agility, Lure Coursing, Tracking, and Carting.
 We also show and health test all our breeding animals and only breed those that we feel will have something to offer the breed.